Maryland Air Guard hosts resource fair

+At the Resource Fair, each squadron highlighted their organization’s mission and discussed current opportunities in the field, as well as Air Force Specialty Codes for job descriptions, training requirements and more.
+Additional support offices were present, including the 175th Wing Recruiting and Retention team, Human Resources Office, Information Protection Office, Military and Family Readiness, as well as Military OneSource.

+“We have to do everything we can to empower everyone with really good information and ensure that we’re giving every opportunity to teach and drive decision making,” said Maryland Air National Guard Maj.
+Michael Dezinna, director of operations for the 135th Intelligence Squadron and a key organizer for the resource fair.
+“All the units really stepped up to the plate and did an awesome job.”

-An airman of the Maryland Air National Guard speaks with a member of the 175th Cyber Operations Squadron during the first day of the 175th Wing Resource Fair at Warfield Air National Guard Base at Martin State Airport, Maryland, May 1, 2025.
-In response to the planned divestment of the A-10C Thunderbolt II aircraft and mission, each unit of the 175th Wing was represented and used interactive displays, kiosks and subject matter experts ready to explain their missions, as well as discuss opportunities for cross-training, benefits, bonus eligibility, save pay options and more.
-(U.S. Air National Guard Photo by Airman 1st Class Sarah Hoover)
+Every unit of the 175th Wing was represented and used interactive displays, kiosks and subject matter experts to explain their missions, as well as discuss opportunities for cross-training, benefits, bonus eligibility, and pay options.

+Maryland National Guard leadership is still advocating for a future flying mission at the 175th Wing during the ongoing A-10 divestment.

+“This transition impacts more than just aircraft, it touches careers, families and futures, and I want members to know we are committed to every single one of them,” said Maryland Army National Guard Maj.
+Gen. Janeen L. Birckhead, the adjutant general of Maryland.
+“Our top priority is keeping all of the Airmen here in the Maryland Air National Guard.”

 |Date Taken: